Alireza-Mohebbi/Textile-Engineering-Virtual-Laboratory/README.md

 ## Under Development

-The initial versions will focus on 2D weave modeling, property assignment, and approximate mechanical predictions.
+The initial versions will focus on 2D plain weave modeling, property assignment, and approximate mechanical predictions.
 Accuracy and modeling capabilities will be improved as the underlying models are developed and validated.

 ## Disclaimer